ugnelis/ugnelis.github.io/content/blog/cuda-10-1-anaconda-tensorflow-on-linux-mint-19-3/index.md

 (tensorflow)$ ipython
 ```

-3) Check if *TensorFlow* is installed and GPU is being used:
+3) Check if *TensorFlow* is installed and a GPU is being used:
 ```bash
 (tensorflow)$ pip install ipython.